Sabina321/sustainable_signals/README.md

 ## Outputs

-Update: You can find the outputs of our model in the "expe" folder.
+You can find the outputs of our model in the ''output'' folder, and testing results in the ''expe'' folder.